 You would want to make sure that the plants you harvest are highly nutritious to the body.
 This is because without proper nutrition, your body will get easily infected with all kinds of debilitating diseases and your mind will be less sharp.

-Moreover, you can learn recipes like Hardtack which is a type of biscuit that can last a very long time.
+Additionally, you can learn recipes like Hardtack which is a type of biscuit that can last a very long time.
 This bread is basically made with small amounts of water and no yeast.
 You can even cook plantain which is a kind of survival weed.

 Having a first aid kit

-After getting your food and water intact, you may want to build a first aid kit for emergency.
+After getting your food and water intact, you may want to build a first aid kit for an emergency.
 Out in the wild, you will not know what unprecedented thing might happen.
 A venomous snake might bite you or even a grizzly bear may attack you out of the blue.

 For the purpose of medicating yourself, you can learn the properties of different plants and what diseases they can cure.

 A general rule of thumb is to follow the Universal Edibility Test where you have to segregate the plants into parts and test them one by one.
-You start by smelling the plant and then put the piece of plan in your inner elbow to test for poison.
+You start by smelling the plant and then put the piece of plant in your inner elbow to test for poison.
 If your skin itches or even burns, the plant is not edible.

 Sustaining your survival supplies using the nature around you

-You would want to make sure that when an EMF goes off in your area, you need to have sufficient supplies or better yet, no fluctuations in energy supply, food, water, and even fabric.
+You would want to make sure that when an EMP goes off in your area, you need to have sufficient supplies or better yet, no fluctuations in energy supply, food, water, and even fabric.

 When a disaster strikes, you totally cannot depend on the people around you.
-All of the stores providing food will immediately close-down to save their own butts!
+All of the stores providing food will immediately close down to save their own butts!

-If you have made it this far in the article, after slowly implementing the steps above you will be more accustomed to an off grid lifestyle.
+If you have made it this far in the article, after slowly implementing the steps above you will be more accustomed to an off the grid lifestyle.